What Should Humidity Be in a House with Air Conditioning? 30-50% Always!

 When the humidity is too high, the room will feel hotter because high water vapor retains heat.
 If you do not lower the humidity, you will keep running the air conditioner unnecessarily, sometimes even lowering the thermostat.

-Why is my air conditioner not lowering humidity in my home?
+Why is my air conditioner not lowering the humidity in my home?

-Why you cannot notice any difference in the humidity level when you run your AC is because it (humidity) is too high.
-So, the 10 percent difference that the air con can make in your humidity level is too low to notice.
+The reason you cannot notice any difference in the humidity level when you run your AC is because the humidity level is too high.
+So, the 10 percent difference that the air conditioner can make in your humidity level is too low to notice.

 Does the air conditioner increase humidity?

 No. If anything, when you lower the temperature of the air in your rooms, you are going to lower the humidity by a small margin.
 So, an AC lowers the humidity, not increases it.

 Final thoughts on the best humidity level in a house with AC